mr-taha-saqib/Genetic-Algorithm/README.md

-Use Genetic Algorithm to solve n- queen’s problem.
+Use Genetic Algorithm to solve N-Queen’s problem.